 If all goes well and they are fortunate enough to enter Phase III, ISTJs become increasingly aware of the insidious ways of their inferior Ne.
 As they become more aware of their inferior and learn to function more healthily as ISTJs, they experience greater balance between their Si and Ne, as well as an increasing sense of peace and wholeness.

 ISTJs use Introverted Sensing (Si) as their dominant function.
 Si types (i.e., SJs) are quite different from Se types (i.e., SPs).
 Unlike SPs, ISTJs are not sensation-seekers.
-They do not venture out seeking novel sensations, experiences, or material goods.
-They typically prefer a more routine, careful (versus carefree), and predictable lifestyle.
+They tend not to venture out seeking novel sensations, experiences, or material goods.
+Instead, they typically prefer a more stable and steady lifestyle.

 We can also compare Si with its intuitive cousin, Ni.
 As Perceiving functions, both can be viewed as functioning rather passively.
 Both can also be associated with strength of conviction, as SJs and NJs alike can seem outwardly stubborn, opinionated, or closed-minded.
 The chief difference between these two functions is that Ni is a synthesizing function, weaving together disparate information to construct its own impressions or interpretations.
 Si, by contrast, does not see a different reality behind immediate sense data.
 Instead, it compares present experiences to past ones.
 For Ni, every experience is new and interpreted on its own terms.
 For Si, the past plays a more prominent role in interpreting the present.